MadDugan/MD-PinupPopper-utils/README.md

 ** Adds tag to database based on file name.
 Replace text after dash with prefered tag

+** Make Active Playlist using the following: "SELECT * FROM Games WHERE TAGS like "%BROKEN%" ORDER BY GameDisplay"

 ** Place file in PinUpSystem/Launch directory

 ** requires https://www.sqlite.org/2024/sqlite-tools-win-x64-3460000.zip